Elmer Reider

 Michael Hale said his father was “the kind of person who believed we needed to respect symbols of authority, including the flag.
 He loved to serve people,” he added.
 “He sold service.”

-Despite the colorful smorgasbord of national and cultural symbolism that surrounded him, his heart belonged strictly to the Stars and Stripes of the red, white and blue.
+Despite the colorful smorgasbord of national and cultural symbolism that surrounded him, his heart belonged strictly to the Stars and Stripes of the red, white, and blue.

-Warming to his subject, he added: “I still get a tingle out of seeing our flag in a parade or at some special event.
-It's a symbol of a great nation and I think it has a special meaning for every American.”
+Warming to his subject, he added, “I still get a tingle out of seeing our flag in a parade or at some special event.
+It's a symbol of a great nation, and I think it has a special meaning for every American.”

 He was named president of the Portland Americanization Council in 1974.
-During the 1980s, he also was involved with the American Naturalization Council, helping to swear in new U.S. citizens “He gave the new people flags,” his son said.
+During the 1980s, he was also involved with the American Naturalization Council, helping to swear in new U.S. citizens.
+“He gave the new people flags,” his son said.

-Mr. Reider was a member of the Portland Foursquare Church, the Christian Businessmen’s Club and the Eastside Commercial Club.
+Mr. Reider was a member of the Portland Foursquare Church, the Christian Businessmen’s Club, and the Eastside Commercial Club.

 He served on the Northwest board of Wycliffe Bible Translators and had been a board member of Officers Alive and the Salvation Army's social services program.